 Take Your Power was designed specifically to address the long-term effects of abuse on intimate relationships and sexual health.
 Take Your Power combines IMPACT’s physical and verbal safety skills with a unique curriculum focused on healthy relationships and negotiation skills, healthy sexuality, and HIV/STD risk reduction.
 Light refreshments and child care are provided.

-Classes for Children & Teens
+Courses for Children and Young Teens

 Defense Against Firearms